SPANDigital/with/README.md

 # with
-SPANDigital's take on the Functional Options Pattern using Generics
+SPAN Digital's take on the Functional Options Pattern using Generics

 ![build](https://github.com/spandigital/with/actions/workflows/go.yml/badge.svg)